Marvin Berglas

 Marvin Berglas (born 3 January 1959) is a British magician, entrepreneur, and current president of The Magic Circle.

 Career

 In 1987, Berglas founded Marvin's Magic, producers and creators of magic products in the United Kingdom.

-In 1993, he became first resident magician in the Premier League at Arsenal F.C.
+In 1993, he became third resident magician in the Premier League at Arsenal F.C.
 For 25 years, he headed up their match day magic team, entertaining the VIP guests in the hospitality areas at the Emirates Stadium.

-From 2017 to 2019, Berglas was vice president of The Magic Circle.
-He became president in 2023.
+From 2017 to 2019, Berglas was vice president of The Magic Circle..
+After failing to achieve presidency in 2 previous elections, he then became president in 2023.

-Berglas and his father have been guest artists and lecturers at the World Magic Congress and the Essential Magic Conferences.
+Marv and his father have been guest artists and lecturers at the World Magic Congress and the Essential Magic Conferences..